yaelatletl/Moonwards-Godot/README.md

 You must install Git LFS to use this repository, in addition to Git itself, and ensure it is initialized in the folder where you clone the repo.

-For the time being, you can run the following commands in a terminal from inside the folder where the project is to be cloned:
+For the time being, once Git LFS is installed, you can run the following commands in a terminal from inside the folder where the project is to be cloned:

     git init
     git lfs install